 The comments on the narrator’s part, such as questioning the structure of the Albrights’ house and the strange relationship they have with their daughter, make perfect sense.
-I believe the tone and the voice of the narrator are perfectly captured by the author, which make this book even more enjoyable.
+I believe the tone and the voice of the narrator are perfectly captured by the author, which makes this book even more enjoyable.
 Not to mention, there are many examples of the grief that Margot is still facing after the death of her own family.
-These examples pop up in the text continuously, demonstrating that besides living in a stranger’s house, Margot also has to deal with watching a family interact with each other on a day to day basis, when she has just lost her own.
+These examples pop up in the text continuously, demonstrating that besides living in a stranger’s house, Margot also has to deal with watching a family interact with each other on a day-to-day basis, when she has just lost her own.

 Another thing that accelerated my experience as a reader was the characterization of every character in the story.
 There are many layers to each character, which is what makes the text so interesting to read.

 For example, Mrs. Albright, Laura, appeared to have more depth than any other character.
 On the outside, she presents as a put together mother who is just trying to care for her sick daughter and keep up with the maintenance of her family’s home.
 Laura mentions several times, throughout the course of the novel, that the house is her family’s and she wants to keep up with it, despite the fact that other family members do not.

 One thing I admire about Laura’s character is that as the novel goes on, the layers begin to peel back and the audience is slowly able to see the type of person she really is.
 We are able to identify that she’s struggling just as much as every other character.
 Her inability to keep her daughter, her family, and this house perfect is what begins to unravel her.
 A lack of control results in her downfall.
 That’s why, at the very end of the novel, she resorts to different measures to try to ensure her control over an uncontrollable situation.